kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 - 300 dpi for some laser printers
 - 600 dpi for high end laser printers

+Raster images have an intrinsic image size related to the number of pixels comprising the width and height of an image.
+The actual dimensions of the displayed image, however, depend on the resolution of the display device.

 Suppose we have an image that is a square of side 100 pixels.
+Its width and height are each 100 pixels, and the image consists of a square array of 100^2^ or 10,000 pixels.
 On a display that has a resolution of 96 dpi, such an image will take up 100/96 = 1.042 inches on each side.
 If the same image were displayed on a 300 dpi output device, its image will span 100/300 = 0.333 inches on each side.
+Image dimensions in pixels are quite different from image sizes in inches.

-If the same image were magnified to _twice_ its dimensions, the number of pixels in it will become _fourfold_ as will, roughly, its file size.
+If this image were resized to _twice_ its dimensions, the number of pixels in it will become _fourfold_ as will, roughly, its file size.

-When photographic images are scanned, higher pixel densities lead to much larger image file sizes but such images capture more and more subtle detail.
+When photographic images are scanned, higher pixel densities lead to much larger file sizes, resulting in images of remarkable detail.
+Conversely, low resolution scans sacrifice image quality for small file size.
+Good visual quality at reasonable file size is the much sought-after optimal goal for any image.

 Blocky images arise when the zoomed image exhibits a lower density than the display resolution, allowing individual pixels to show themselves as discernible "blocky" elements.